Calendar icon March 24, 2026

 Terms and conditions of the new lease

-This is where you’ll also include any rent increases.
-You can customize this for your area, but it’s good to address resident expectations here.
-Give context on the cost of a move and the changing cost of property/maintenance/rentals/etc. in your market, and how that affects the changes in rent amount.
+This is where you'll also include any rent increases.
+You can customize this for your area, but address resident expectations directly.
+Give context on the cost of a move and the changing cost of property maintenance and rentals in your market, and how that affects the changes in rent amount.

 Next steps for the resident